DanielWicz/ClippedNoiseSoftmax/README.md

 print(f"Accuracy: {correct / total * 100}%")
 ```

-This example demonstrates how to train and test a neural network with the NoisySoftmax layer on the MNIST dataset.
+This example demonstrates how to train and test a neural network with the ClippedNoiseSoftmax layer on the MNIST dataset.
 The model learns with added noise during training, potentially improving its generalization capabilities.

 # License